-Crosscutting Concepts Learning Objectives PS2.A: Forces and Motion- For any pair of interacting objects, the force exerted by the first object on the second object is equal in strength to the force that TLW be given a problem to solve involving a collision of two objects, students design a solution (e.g., an object, tool, process, or system).
-In their designs, students identify
+Science and Engineering Practices Disciplinary Core Ideas Constructing Explanations and Designing Solutions- Apply scientific ideas or principles to design an object, tool, process or system.
+PS2.A: Forces and Motion- For any pair of interacting objects, the force exerted by the first object on the second object is equal in strength to the force that the second object exerts on the first, but in the opposite direction (Newton's third law).
+Crosscutting Concepts Learning Objectives PS2.A: Forces and Motion- For any pair of interacting objects, the force exerted by the first object on the second object is equal in strength to the force that the second object exerts on the first, but in the opposite direction (Newton's third law).
+TLW be given a problem to solve involving a collision of two objects, students design a solution (e.g., an object, tool, process, or system).
+In their designs, students identify and describe: The components within the system that are involved in the collision.